apaljug/JUCE-FM-plugin/README.md

 ```
 cd JUCE\ Projects/JUCE-FM-plugin/Builds/MacOSX/build/Debug/
 ```
-- The file should be named "FM Plugin.component"
+- The file should be named "FM Plugin.component" (AU Format for DAWS)
+- "FM Plugin.app" is the standalone version of the app

 Step 7: Copy this file into:
 ```